{/*

 Your prospects want to make the best buying decision possible – here’s how high-quality content marketing can point them in the right direction.

-The foundation of marketing is based on unchanging principles of human nature — people always want to make the best buying decision possible.
+The foundation of marketing is based on the unchanging principles of human nature: people always want to make the best buying decision possible.

-At every level, the message we communicate to our potential buyers is simple, give them enough quality information to determine they are receiving the most value for the price they pay.
+At every level, our message to potential buyers is simple: give them enough quality information to determine that they are receiving the most value for the price they pay.

 1. Write for Every Stage of Your Sales Funnel

-No matter what type of business you’re in, you have a top, middle, and bottom of your sales cycle.
-Think of your blog as a guide through your sales process, you need each piece of the funnel to close.
+No matter your business type, your sales cycle has a top, middle, and bottom.
+Think of your blog as a guide through your sales process, and you need each piece of the funnel to close.

-• Top of funnel - Entertaining, interesting, eye-catching content
+• Top of funnel - Entertaining, engaging, eye-catching content

 • Middle - Informative content for when buyers are comparing yours to competitors.